xbsd/kdb-x-mcp-server-tools/README.md

 2. **Environment variables** (middle precedence) - `KDBX_MCP_TRANSPORT=streamable-http`, `KDBX_HOST=myhost`
 3. **Default values** (lowest precedence)

+## Configure Embeddings

+Before starting the KDB-X MCP Server, you must configure embedding models for your tables if you wish to use Similarity Search.
+The repository includes two ready-to-use embedding providers: OpenAI and SentenceTransformers.
+You can customize these implementations as needed, or add your own provider by following the steps outlined below.

+1. Update Dependencies - Add your required embedding providers to `pyproject.toml` dependencies section.

+2. Set Environment Variables - Configure required API keys for your chosen embedding providers if necessary (for example, set the environment variable `OPENAI_API_KEY` to use OpenAI's API)

+3. Add New Provider - The file `src/mcp_server/utils/embeddings.py` defines the base class `EmbeddingProvider` for all embedding providers.
+   To add a new provider, create a class in the same file that extends this base class and implements all required abstract methods.
+   You can use the existing implementations of OpenAI and SentenceTransformers in the same file as templates — simply copy and modify them to suit your needs.
+To register your provider, use the `@register_provider` decorator above your class definition.
+It is not compulsory for the registered provider name to follow the provider's Python package name.

+4. Configure Table Embeddings - Update the embeddings configuration file at `src/mcp_server/utils/embeddings.csv` with your actual database and table names, embedding providers and models.
+The name you provide at `embeddings.csv` should match the registered provider name specified in file `embeddings.py`.

 ## Usage with Claude Desktop

 ### Configure Claude Desktop